 Garlic Sautéed Swiss Chard

-This entire dish only takes a few minutes to cook, so it’s healthy and simple to prepare.
+This entire dish only takes a few minutes to cook, so it’s simple to prepare.
+It’s also tasty and healthy.
 A few good reasons why it’s one of my favorite side dishes.

 - 1 bunch of swiss chard (approx 10 stems)